-2 Section 30 provides for the approval of an organisation as a PBO.
-For more information, see Tax Exemption Guide for Public Benefit Organisations in South Africa.
+Section 30 provides for the approval of an organisation as a PBO.
+For commentary, see the Tax Exemption Guide for Public Benefit Organisations in South Africa.

-3 Section 30A provides for the approval of an organisation as a recreational club.
-For more information, see Tax Exemption Guide for Recreational Clubs.
+&lt;sup>3 Section 30A provides for the approval of an organisation as a recreational club.
+For commentary, see Tax Exemption Guide for Recreational Clubs.

-4 See Explanatory Memorandum on the Taxation Laws Amendment Bill, 2010, in paragraph 3.4.
+&lt;sup>4 See the Explanatory Memorandum on the Taxation Laws Amendment Bill, 2010, in paragraph 3.4.

-5 Paragraph (a) of the definition of "entity" in section 30B(1).
+&lt;sup>5 Paragraph (a) of the definition of "entity" in section 30B(1).

-6 Paragraph (b) of the definition of "entity" in section 30B(1).
+Paragraph (b) of the definition of "entity" in section 30B(1).